httpoz/roles/readme.md

 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.

 ### Caching
-The configuration for cache expiry is defaulted to 2 weeks (in minutes).
+The configuration for cache expiry is defaulted to 2 weeks (in seconds).
 You can update this value to suit your project specific needs.

 ## License